ivan-maze/ivan-maze/README.md

 My career has taken me through various areas of technology, and I found my tipping point when I started coding.

 I am studying to become a full-stack.
-I love back-end, low-level programming, algorithms optimization and machine learning.
+My main focus are back-end, low-level programming, algorithms optimization and machine learning.

 #### These are some programming languages and technolgies I most use and study...